 We have significant capital requirements, including making pre-delivery payments and paying the balance of the purchase price for flight equipment on delivery.
-As of December 31, 2023, we had commitments to purchase 338 new aircraft, scheduled for delivery through 2029.
-We also had commitments to purchase 37 engines and eight helicopters through 2026.
+As of December 31, 2024, we had commitments to purchase 296 new aircraft scheduled for delivery through 2030.
+We also had commitments to purchase 85 engines and 11 helicopters through 2027.
 As a result, we will need to raise additional funds to satisfy these capital requirements, which we expect to do through a combination of accessing committed debt facilities and securing additional financing, if needed, from capital markets transactions or other sources of capital.
 If other sources of capital are not available to us, we may need to raise additional funds through selling aircraft or other aircraft investments, including participations in our joint ventures.
 Refer to Note 15-Debt to our Consolidated Financial Statements included in this annual report for a detailed description of our outstanding indebtedness.
+Also refer to Note 12-Derivative financial instruments to our Consolidated Financial Statements included in this annual report for a detailed description of our use of financial instruments for hedging purposes.